-While the name “recommendation engine” might seems to imply it all, there is so much potential in this technology approach that it’s worth digging deeper.
-As the importance of engaging customers and other stakeholders grows- as the reality of remote engagement itself continues to grow- recommendation engines and their many different uses are rapidly becoming a fundamental capability for organizations.
+While the name “recommendation engine” might seem to imply it all, there is so much potential in this technology approach that it’s worth digging deeper.
+As the importance of engaging customers and other stakeholders grows – as the reality of remote engagement itself continues to grow – building recommendation engines and employing their many different uses are rapidly becoming a fundamental capability for organizations.

 Possibly the most common recommendation engine experience we all have is when streaming video services suggest new content for us to watch.
-Not surprisingly those companies use recommendation engine technology to find and suggest this new content to us, based on all our previously watched content.
+Not surprisingly, those companies focus on building recommendation engines to find and suggest this new content to us, based on all our previously watched content.
 While streaming content recommendations, and perhaps even product recommendations from our favorite e-commerce websites are easy to imagine utilizing this technology, we should ask how else recommendation engines can benefit organizations.

 There are any number of additional use cases, but many question arise in considering them: Is the ROI sufficient to justify the time and money to implement them?
 And how would one get started, given that the best approaches and technologies are relatively new, and true expertise hard to find?
 Many organizations believe that recommendation engines must be so complex, timely, and costly, and this can often cause them to shy away from exploring the significant potential value.

 In this article we demystify recommendation engines, covering what they are, what organizations can gain from them, and even provide an example approach to start building one.
 The article itself is geared towards organizations that are newer to graph databases and to graph data science, or that may not have the internal technical resources to explore this on their own.

 What’s the Value of Building Recommendation Engines?